JeremiePat/fs-stream/readme.md

 > **NOTE:** _relative path are resolved against the same base `cwd` as the one used to set up the stream._

-The optional `override` parameter indicate that if a file with the same name exist in the target directory, it must be overriden (default: **true**)
+The optional `override` parameter indicate if a file with the same name in the target directory must be overriden (default: **true**)

-If the path provide is something else than a directory, the parent directory will be used.
+If the provided path is something else than a directory, the parent directory will be used.
 If the directory provided does not exist, it is created automatically.

 ```js
 var fs = require('fs-stream');